l7mp/stunner/README.md

 ## Configuring WebRTC clients to reach STUNner

 The last step is to configure your WebRTC clients to use STUNner as the TURN server.
+STUNner is compatible with all client-side [TURN auto-discovery mechanisms](https://datatracker.ietf.org/doc/html/rfc8155).
+When no auto-discovery mechanism is available, clients will need to be manually configured to stream audio/video media over STUNner.

-The below JavaScript snippet will then direct your WebRTC clients to use STUNner; make sure to substitute the placeholders (like `<STUNNER_PUBLIC_ADDR>`) with the correct configuration from the above.
+The below JavaScript snippet will direct a WebRTC client to use STUNner; make sure to substitute the placeholders (like `<STUNNER_PUBLIC_ADDR>`) with the correct configuration from the above.

 ```js
 var ICE_config = {